blinkenlichten/simple-gui-crawler/README.md

 # What's this?
 Just a simle HTTP(S) crawler
-The algorithmic part in subdirectory webgrep/ is intended to get HTML content and perform simple parsing, webgrep/ depends on Boost(system,thread) and NEON(in linux neon-devel, and HTTP & WebDAV client library).
+The algorithmic part in subdirectory webgrep/ which builds target "libwebgrep.so" is intended to get HTML content and perform simple parsing, webgrep/ depends on C++11 STL and NEON(in linux neon-devel, and HTTP & WebDAV client library) or cURL instead of NEON.

 The application's GUI is built with Qt5.7 GUI framework.

 # Purpose
 Take a input URL from the GUI and scan all links to html pages inside recursively and concurrently.
 The user must be able to input the URL, number of threads, maximum number of URLs to be scanned.
+All changes like stop()/start() or thread number change will be applied immediately.
+Pushing "Stop" butting will pause the crawler while preserving it's current tasks in memory, pushing "Start" button again will either continue previouslly paused task or clear everything and start new tasks of the Web crawler if the user has modified target URL in the GUI input line field.

 # Compilation
 The project consists of main test03-v03/CMakeLists.txt file that makes the webgrepGUI Qt5 GUI application